 “By adopting an all-electric forklift fleet we have no problems with noise, dust or fumes.”

-The pride of the OzDesign distribution centre fleet is a Toyota BT Vector VCE150A turret truck with a capacity of 800kg to a lift height of 11450mm with a customised load handler to suit OzDesign's unique 2500mm pallets.
+The pride of the OzDesign distribution centre fleet is a Toyota Vector VCE150A turret truck with a capacity of 800kg to a lift height of 11450mm with a customised load handler to suit OzDesign's unique 2500mm pallets.

 The fleet also includes Raymond 9600 CSR90 turret trucks, Raymond OPC30TT order pickers with customised platforms and Toyota 7FBE three-wheel battery electric forklifts.